 Smoothening the transition for employees learning to operate a new application or a website is a major requirement in any change management process.
 With guided walkthroughs, managers will be able to overlay step-by-step instruction that can simplify even the most complex tasks for the users.
 This helps in maintaining the momentum while the new application is adopted while reducing the time to productivity.

-These are few of “the What” of guided walkthrough which is known.
+These were a few reasons why guided walkthroughs provide a simpler web experience.
 But, if you think that these are prominent enough, then imagine how much more can be scaled up for this technology.

 A recent quote on user experience by Gartner, boldly predicts the future:

 “By 2020, the customer will manage 85% of the relationship with an enterprise without interacting with a human.”